Raviteq/adrapid-api/source/includes/_medias.md

 Cropping parameters may be supplied when uploading medias to instantly crop the file(s) according to the rules specified.
 If multiple images are supplied in the same request, the cropping rules will be applied to all images supplied.
 To crop a previously uploaded image, supply the ID or URL for the image.

 ### Parameters
-Parameters may be defined in pixels or as percentages.
+All parameters may be defined in either absolute pixels or relative using percentages (of the original image dimensions).

 Parameter | Description
 --------- | -----------